Privacy Policy - Ekata

 Learn More

-You may choose to use certain features for which we partner with other entities, or click on links to other websites for your convenience and information.
+You may choose to use certain features for which we partner with other entities or click on links to other websites for your convenience and information.
 These features may operate independently from us.
 They may have their own privacy notices or policies, which we strongly suggest you review.
 To the extent any features or linked websites you visit are not owned or operated by us, we are not responsible for the sites’ content, any use of the sites, or the privacy practices of the sites.

-8. Children’s Data Policy
+8. Children’s Privacy

-9. California Resident Privacy Notice
+9. Updates to This Privacy Notice

 Learn More